bbenedict/bbenedict/100days.md

 ## day 15

-Created a custom hook in the simple-react app.
+Created a custom hook in the codesandbox-react app.
 I also came up with a better example for useMemo that works more as expected.